influxdata/telegraf/plugins/inputs/kafka_consumer_legacy/README.md

 is used to talk to the Kafka cluster so multiple instances of telegraf can read from the same topic in parallel.

-For old kafka version (< 0.8), please use the kafka_consumer_legacy input plugin and use the old zookeeper connection method.

 ## Configuration

 ```toml